dauut/information-dissemination-analysis/README.md

 # information-dissemination-analysis
-Information dissemination analysis in complex networks
+#### Information dissemination analysis in complex networks

+In this project, we used Susceptible-Infectious-Recovered (SIR) model and Fermi Distribution Function in our social network to simulating spreading.